dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 [!code-cshtml[](handle-errors/samples_snapshot/3.x/person-example.razor?highlight=1)]

 The preceding code example assumes that `@person` isn't `null`.
-Often, the structure of the code guarantees that an object exists at the time it's rendered.
+Often, the structure of the code guarantees that an object exists at the time the component is rendered.
 In those cases, it isn't necessary to check for `null` in rendering logic.
-In the prior example, `person` might be guaranteed to exist because it's created when the component is instantiated.
+In the prior example, `person` might be guaranteed to exist because `person` is created when the component is instantiated.

 ### Event handlers

 When event handlers are created using `@onclick`, `@onchange`, and other `@on...` attributes, or `@bind` is used, client-side code can trigger invocations of C# code.
 Event handler code might throw an unhandled exception in these scenarios.

-If an event handler throws an unhandled exception, it's fatal to the circuit.
+If an event handler throws an unhandled exception, the exception is fatal to the circuit.
 If the app calls code that could fail for external reasons (for example, a database query fails), the app should trap exceptions using a [try-catch](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.
 If user code doesn't trap and handle the exception, the framework logs the exception and terminates the circuit.

 ### Component disposal

 When a component that implements <xref:System.IDisposable?displayProperty=fullName> is removed from the UI, for example because the user has navigated to another page, the framework calls the component's <xref:System.IDisposable.Dispose*> method.

-If the component's `Dispose` method throws an unhandled exception, it's fatal to the circuit.
+If the component's `Dispose` method throws an unhandled exception, the exception is fatal to the circuit.
 If disposal logic may throw exceptions, the app should trap exceptions using a [try-catch](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.

 For more information on component disposal, see <xref:blazor/components#component-disposal-with-idisposable>.